itsee-birmingham/standalone_collation_editor/docs/services-file.md

 title: Services File
 ---

-The services file ...
+The services file is a key element of the collation editor setup. there are several variables and functions which must be defined in this file in order to work.
+In addition to this the services file is also one of the places where the behaviour collation editor can be configured to meet the preferences of your users.
+The required items are covered on this page, the optional variables and functions are covered in the configuration section.

 ## Required Variables

-This variable must be set in order for the collation editor to function.
+There is currently only one required service file variable, this must be set in order for the collation editor to function.

 ### ```supportedRuleScopes```